isubit/luggage_isu/README.md

 Installation
 --------------

-Below is the brief run-down on how to install Luggage_isu.
+Below is the brief run-down on how to install Luggage_ISU.
 The full installation documentation can be found [here](http://luggagedocs.info/installing-luggage-scratch).

 #####Assumptions:
 * Drush is installed